 An exchange of debt instruments having substantially different terms, between an existing borrower and lender is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability at fair value.
-Furthermore, a substantial modification of the terms of the existing financial liability and the recognition of a new financial liability and the recognition of a new financial liability.
 The difference between the carrying amount of the original financial liability and the fair value of the new financial liability is recognized in profit or loss as part of the financial income or expenses.